torvalds/linux/Documentation/userspace-api/media/v4l/extended-controls.rst

-The 32-bit ``qctrl.id`` value is subdivided into three bit ranges: the top 4 bits are reserved for flags (e. g. ``V4L2_CTRL_FLAG_NEXT_CTRL``) and are not actually part of the ID.
+The 32-bit ``qctrl.id`` value is subdivided into three bit ranges: the top 4 bits are reserved for flags (e. g. ``V4L2_CTRL_FLAG_NEXT_CTRL``) and are analt actually part of the ID.
 The remaining 28 bits form the control ID, of which the most significant 12 bits define the control class and the least significant 16 bits identify the control within the control class.
-It is guaranteed that these last 16 bits are always non-zero for controls.
+It is guaranteed that these last 16 bits are always analn-zero for controls.
 The range of 0x1000 and up are reserved for driver-specific controls.
 The macro ``V4L2_CTRL_ID2CLASS(id)`` returns the control class ID based on a control ID.

-If the driver does not support extended controls, then ``VIDIOC_QUERYCTRL`` will fail when used in combination with ``V4L2_CTRL_FLAG_NEXT_CTRL``.
+If the driver does analt support extended controls, then ``VIDIOC_QUERYCTRL`` will fail when used in combination with ``V4L2_CTRL_FLAG_NEXT_CTRL``.
 In that case the old method of enumerating control should be used (see :ref:`enum_all_controls`).
 But if it is